covertnine/c9-blocks/readme.txt

 == Description ==

 [COVERT NINE](https://www.covertnine.com)'s C9 Blocks plugin provides 10 new Gutenberg blocks, plus an interface for creating pages from section templates, or fully-built page templates.
-Block landing page templates are usable for any purpose but designed to give organizations a head start on creating landing pages with specific purposes for their audience.
+Block landing page templates are usable for any purpose but are designed to give organizations a head start on creating landing pages with specific purposes for their audience.

 https://www.youtube.com/watch?v=zu3JyJr5eeM

-The landing page templates are organized in a modal by the "content journey" step (Awareness, Consideration, Conversion) and can be accessed from the feather logo icon in the upper right corner after installing the WordPress plugin.
+The landing page templates are organized in a modal by the "content journey" step (Awareness, Consideration, Conversion).
+After installing the plugin, they can be accessed from the feather logo icon in the upper right corner.

-Plugin can be installed from the WordPress admin via file upload, or by cloning the Github repo.
+Plugin can be installed from the WordPress admin via file upload or by cloning the Github repo.
 We recommend using a [C9 supported theme](https://www.covertnine.com/c9-blocks-plugin) with the C9 Blocks plugin, but it also works with the [Twenty Twenty Four](https://wordpress.org/themes/twentytwentyfour/), [Twenty Twenty One](https://2021.covertnine.com), Twenty Twenty and Twenty Nineteen WordPress themes.
 We recommend using the [C9 Starter](https://wordpress.org/themes/c9-starter), [C9 Work](https://wordpress.org/themes/c9-work) theme, or [C9 Togo](https://wordpress.org/themes/c9-togo) theme to see C9 Blocks in action, or signup for the [C9 early access list](https://www.covertnine.com/forms/c9-beta) to get all of our premium themes and plugins for free!
 We currently have four blocks-based themes and four child themes available for early access list subscribers and an exclusive [C9 Blocks Animation Plugin](https://c9.covertnine.com/c9-animation-plugin/) to animate any core WordPress blocks or C9 Blocks.

 For an overview of each of the blocks, and more up to date documentation, head over to our [documentation site](https://c9.covertnine.com)